How Long Does a Pool Drain and Refill Take? (Honest Timelines for Fresno Homeowners)

 | Chemical startup and circulation | 24 to 48 hours |

-| Total start to swim-ready | 2 to 4 days |
+| Total start to swim-ready | 1 to 2 weeks |

 Why Fresno Pools Need Drains More Frequently Than Average

-The reason comes back to hard water.
-Fresno draws its water supply from underground aquifers that carry significantly elevated levels of dissolved calcium and magnesium.
+On the hard water side, Fresno draws its water supply from underground aquifers that carry significantly elevated levels of dissolved calcium and magnesium.
 Total dissolved solids in Fresno tap water run nearly double the national average.
 Every gallon you add to top off evaporation, every inch of water lost to Fresno's hot summers, leaves more calcium concentrated in the water.

 When a Partial Drain Makes More Sense